braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/ios_17.md

 > Curious about how Braze is preparing for the upcoming iOS release?
 This article summarizes our insights into the iOS 17 release to help you create a seamless experience for you and your users.

+## iOS 17 & XCode 15 Compatibility
-We anticipate that both our Swift SDK and our legacy Objective-C SDK will be compatible with both iOS 17 and XCode 15.
+Xcode 15 is backwards compatible with both our Swift SDK and Objective-C SDKs.
+Both our Swift SDK and Objective-C SDKs are compatible with iOS 17.

 ## Changes in iOS 17